 Parents may request an evaluation if they have concerns about their child’s development.
-Other sources of referrals include early intervention programs (Kids on the Move), Head Start or doctors/pediatricians.

 Thinking, figuring things out, problem-solving, matching, sorting

 Gross motor skills like walking, climbing; Fine motor skills like coloring and cutting

 Self-help in areas like dressing and eating, personal responsibility

 -Parent and/or legal guardian permission and signatures are required in order to complete an evaluation.

 -The specific tests used will be determined based on the areas of concern.

 -The assessment process may require several visits.